Blixtbild/Mastermind/README.md

-# Mastermind
+# mastermind
-Learning to code with Mastermind as the project, using different techniques.
+Learning to code with mastermind as the project, using different techniques.